tilgnermanuel/iris-app/commands.md

 The `Test`stage uses the image that we just built and tests it using `pytest`.
 Does our API work?
 If so, the stage is successful and we move on to the next stage.
 In production scenarios, you would run a battery of tests and maybe save the results as an artifact.
 But here we're satisfied with a simple "works / doesn't work" check.

 The `Deploy`stage deploys the app to the Kubernetes cluster.
 This requires Kubernetes manifest files for the deployment and the service (load balancer).
-How to define these files is beyond the scope of this tutorial however.
+How to define these files is unfortunately beyond the scope of this tutorial.
 The Kubernetes homepage provides some great resources however.

-A caveat: containers defined in our Kubernetes agent (explained shortly) have to be available from the get-go.
+Now the reason for the initial build in the shell: containers defined in our Kubernetes agent (see Jenkinsfile below) have to be available from the get-go.
 In other words, the initial version of our app  (iris-app:v1) must exist in the Container Registry _before_ the pipeline runs for the first time.
-This is why you once have to build the image manually:
+This is why you once have to build the image manually.

 Let's break down the Jenkins Pipeline, step by step: